 With Poppy, I had prodromal labor for weeks before she was born.
 Every night I would start having contractions.
 They were sometimes pretty uncomfortable, waking me up from sleep several times over about 3 weeks.
 The first and second night, I thought she was ready to meet us.
 After that, I just started dismissing them.
 It was confusing to me because she was in a good position, and towards the end of my pregnancy I was definitely hydrated and rested, but every night it still kept happening.

 October 2nd, I went to bed around 1130pm, with my same, typical contractions like every other night.
 I woke up more uncomfortable at 100am, except this time, I couldn't go back to sleep.
 Instead I paced the house, bounced on my exercise ball, and tried to rest and do some of my hypnosis tracks.
-At 330am I was leaking some fluid, and decided to wake Austin up.
-We spent about an hour doing things around the house, getting things ready and making Austin some coffee.
+A couple hours later, Austin was up with me.
+We spent about an hour doing things around the house, getting ready for baby, and making Austin some coffee.
 Zula kept sleeping for a little while, waking up around 430am, immediately wide awake and ready to go, excited that "Tiny" was finally coming.

 Around this time I started to lose track of everything.
 It felt like 5 minutes and 5 days all at the same time.
-Fortunately, Austin was able to help me piece things together later.
-He got the birth pool set up and turned on the Hypnobabies Birth Day Affirmations.
+Austin got the birth pool set up and turned on the Hypnobabies Birth Day Affirmations.
 The warm water was helpful to relax.
 About 900am I remember feeling really strange, confused, disoriented, and having contractions on top of each other.
 I asked my midwife to check me, and she said I was 4cm, +1, and 100% effaced.
 Then I was even more confused!
 I was only checked once during my labor with Zula, was at 6cm, and had felt a lot different.
+I felt like this labor was much further along at that point than it appeared to be.
 I was also struggling with not being able to easily move around.
 Every time I did I had intense, shooting nerve pains going down my legs, and it intensified my contractions even more.
 I just wanted to be still.